havardlovas/gref4hsi/README.md

 # FOV array from manufacturer describing the view angle of each pixel
 fov = np.array([-19.1, -19.0 ....
 19.0, 19.1]) # Length as number of pixels

-# Use static method to convert fov to parameters (with boresights and lever arms to zero)
+# Use static method to convert fov to parameters dictionary equivalent to xml file (with boresights and lever arms to zero)
 param_dict = Specim.fov_2_param(fov = specim_object.view_angles)

 # Write to an *.xml file